 - Ask yourself: Why would it be bad?
 Write those reasons down.

-- Try to come up with a good decision/solution, only by looking at the reasons that would make a bad decision.
+- Try to come up with a good decision/solution, now by looking at the reasons that would make a bad decision.

 Inversion helps you see the bad outcomes and therefore avoid them.